 That’s where Elevate Aviation comes into the picture.
 This is a group of women (and men) who are working to encourage and support females in the field of aviation and aerospace.
 According to The Airman Database, women in the aviation industry only make up on average 6% of the total pilot population where 1% are female pilots in Egypt and 12% are female pilots in France.

 Elevate inspires future aviation careers with their own stories as most of the volunteers are currently working in aviation in some capacity.
-Their dedication to Elevate knows no bounds which are evident in their event schedule for the year.
+Their dedication with Elevate knows no bounds which is evident in their event schedule for the year.

 Thankfully, a lot of what we learned last year in our PLLC curriculum is helping me be creative with these tasks and give some fresh input on how they can be done.
-Our sections in communication and gender equality are always at the forefront of my mind when approaching my to-do list.
-At the end of the day, my focus is on answering the question: How can we increase women numbers in the aviation industry?
+Our sections in communication and gender equality our always on the forefront of my mind when approaching my to-do list.
+At the end of the day my focus is on answering the question: How can we increase women numbers in the aviation industry?

 Equality in the workplace is an ongoing battle in many different work environments.
 Elevate Aviation is working to help women fly through that glass ceiling and achieve their goals in their aviation careers.

 By Meghan V.